 Alix was also home to the "Sargeant Sisters."
 Lisa and Kristy Sargeant started their skating careers in Alix.
 Kristy competed in the 'pairs' event in both the 1994 and 1998 Olympics, and Lisa was the 1990 Canadian National Champion.

 Recreation abounds in the Village and surrounding area.
-Sports and fitness enthusiasts enjoy the Arena, Curling Rink, Agricultural Grounds Ball Diamonds, Gymkhana Arena, English Riding Circuit and Jumping, a 9 hole, grass green Golf Course and a 6 km Hiking Trail around Alberta’s best kept secret, Alix Lake.
+Sports and fitness enthusiasts enjoy the Arena, Agricultural Grounds Ball Diamonds, Gymkhana Arena, English Riding Circuit and Jumping, a 9 hole, grass green Golf Course and a 6 km Hiking Trail around Alberta’s best kept secret, Alix Lake.

 The school provides quality education from Kindergarten to Grade 12.